parsaeisa/Notes/Software engineering/work culture.md

 You can get so much ideas from other projects.
 Most of the times, finding similar problems in projects is the **solution design** and **R&D**.

+> Always start from project's interface and go deeper.

 Reading the code of a new project is a skill that you should have. --> You should understand it's layers and go from top (the interface layer) to the bottom.
 There some sources that you can read:

-    * Read different projects in the firm.
+- Read different projects in the firm.
 You can see their tricks & best practices.
 For finding different functionalities in code base, only remember the project's connection to outside world ( http handlers, cmq handler, etc.) and start traversing from there.
-    * When you are working with a tool (like sqlx), read it's structure.
+- When you are working with a tool (like sqlx), read it's structure.
 For example in echo if you see `s.GET` in your code, start traversing from `GET` method by Command + Click and go deep.
-    * Other resource is github starred projects by your friends.
+- Other resource is github starred projects by your friends.

 Company's projects queue (out of team):
 - Zarrafe - Api gateway